VVUQ · Module 9 of 10

 Show answer

 The model-form uncertainty is missing.
-Honest upred = √(0.032 + 0.062) = √0.0045 = 0.067, more than double the reported value.
+Honest upred = √(0.032 + 0.062) = √0.0045 = 0.067, more than double the reported value, and this still assumes zero covariance.
+The budget might also omit numerical uncertainty at the application calculation or application-input uncertainty, either of which would raise it further.

 You calibrated a model on all your data and it fits well.
 Explain why you cannot yet trust its predictions and what to do.